 Sexual reproduction is accomplished by releasing eggs.
 Once the eggs reach maturity, females will release them into the water.
 Males and females do not die after mating.
 Larval development takes about 3 – 4 days.

-Bristleworms are pretty common sight in most reef tanks.
+Bristleworms are a pretty common sight in most reef tanks.
 Although they might look nasty, many aquarists have grown to like and appreciate them because, for the most part, they are a beneficial component of the cleanup crew and fantastic at eating any detritus in the sand or rocks and aerating the sand.

 Unfortunately, there is a stigmatism surrounding them because of their appearance.
 In addition, some people still confuse them with the one notorious species (Hermodice carunculata or ‘The bearded fireworms’) and try to remove all of them altogether.